My prescription

 Risedronate should not be taken by individuals who have certain conditions.
 These include those with esophageal abnormalities that delay esophageal emptying, such as stricture or achalasia, and those who cannot stand or sit upright for at least 30 minutes.
 It is also contraindicated in individuals with hypocalcemia, as well as those with known hypersensitivity to risedronate or any of its components.
 Additionally, caution is advised for individuals with severe renal impairment.
 It is important for patients to consult with their healthcare provider to determine if risedronate is appropriate for them.

-What are the contraindications for risedronate?
+What is another name for risedronate?